Trump says he could send "Army, Navy, Air Force, Marines" into U.S. cities "if it was necessary"

 "He is talking about the Insurrection Act, which allows use of federal military forces in a law enforcement capacity," said Geoffrey Corn, director of the Center for Military Law and Policy at Texas Tech University School of Law, in an email to CBS News.
 "This is very rarely used."

-The last time a president invoked the Insurrection Act was in 1992, when Gov. Gray Davis of California asked President George H.W.
-Bush for help to quell the riots in Los Angeles after a jury acquitted four police officers who were accused of assaulting and beating Black man Rodney King.
+The last time a president invoked the Insurrection Act was in 1992, when GOP Gov. Pete Wilson of California asked President George H.W.
+Bush for help in quelling the Los Angeles riots, after a jury acquitted four White police officers who were accused of assaulting and beating Rodney King, a Black motorist.
 The incident was caught on video.

 "He would have to invoke the provision allowing use of the military to assist in enforcing federal law unless a governor requested the help," Corn said of Mr. Trump.

-Note: Editor's note: An earlier version of this article said that Gray Davis was the governor of California in 1992, but it was his predecessor, Pete Wilson, who was the California governor at the time and asked President George H.W.
-Bush for help in quelling the Los Angeles riots.
-This report has been updated.